Priyanka-Burra/AnaVerse-2.0-Anomaly-Detection/README.md

 # AnaVerse-2.0-Anomaly-Detection

-Anomaly Detection project for AnaVerse 2.0 Kaggle competition using KNN and data preprocessing.
+Anomaly detection project developed for the **AnaVerse 2.0 Kaggle Competition**, focusing on identifying abnormal sensor readings using machine learning techniques.

+---

 ## 📌 Project Overview
-This project was developed as part of the **AnaVerse 2.0 Kaggle Competition**, aiming to detect anomalies from sensor-based data using machine learning techniques.
+This project aims to detect anomalies in sensor-based data by building an end-to-end machine learning pipeline.
+The work demonstrates practical skills in data preprocessing, model building, and evaluation using Python.

+---

 ## 🎯 Objective
 - Identify anomalous sensor readings
-- Build an end-to-end anomaly detection pipeline
+- Build a complete anomaly detection pipeline
+- Apply machine learning techniques to real-world competition data

+---

-## 🧠 Approach
+## 🧠 Methodology
 - Data cleaning and preprocessing
-- Feature scaling
+- Feature scaling and normalization
 - K-Nearest Neighbors (KNN) for anomaly detection
-- Model evaluation and submission
+- Model evaluation and generation of submission results

+---

 ## 🛠️ Tools & Technologies
-- Python
+- **Programming Language:** Python
-- Pandas, NumPy
-- Scikit-learn
+- **Libraries:** Pandas, NumPy, Scikit-learn
-- Jupyter Notebook
+- **Environment:** Jupyter Notebook

+---

 ## 📊 Results
 - Successfully built and evaluated an anomaly detection model
-- Generated predictions for Kaggle submission
+- Generated predictions for Kaggle competition submission
+- Demonstrated a complete ML workflow from preprocessing to evaluation

+---

 ## 🏁 Competition Status
 ✅ Successfully submitted on Kaggle
-Demonstrates a complete ML workflow: preprocessing → modeling → evaluation
+This project showcases hands-on experience with real-world data and machine learning pipelines.